noamross/dissertation/dissertation.md

 The distributions generated by the ODE model are better approximated by the CMP distribution than the negative binomial at all growth rates.
 Figure 2 shows the relative fit of the two distributions as measured by Kullback–Leibler divergence (KLD).
 Positive values indicate a better fit to the CMP than negative binomial.
-As KLD is log-scale the y-axis represents the equivalent of a likelihood ratio.
+As KLD is log-scale, the y-axis represents the equivalent of a likelihood ratio.
 In periods of neither over- nor underdispersion, both distributions fit equally.
 At all other times the distributions generated by the ODE model are better approximated